 Sonic Heroes is a team-based platformer video game developed by Sonic Team USA, published by Sega, and released for GameCube, PS2, Xbox, and PC.
+The game can be considered the eighth primary instalment in the Sonic the Hedgehog franchise and is set after the events of Sonic Adventure 2 following the four teams on their hunt for Dr. Eggman.

 Sonic Heroes introduces a team-based gameplay mechanic to the franchise in which players are responsible for not only one character, but three characters, each with their own individual powers and abilities.
 Each character is absolutely essential for the team's progress and the game relies heavily on switching characters to overcome various obstacles.